-We help entrepreneurs and founders to launch and scaleup their startups.
+We coach entrepreneurs and founders to startup and scale their scaleups.
 We describe what we do as Got The T-Shirt Scaleup Coaching.

 Wisdom, Expertise and Support

-Our purpose is to bring hugely valuable startup and scaleup knowledge and advice to early stage and scale up entrepreneurs and to make it affordable by all.
+Our purpose is to bring hugely valuable startup and scaleup knowledge and advice to early stage and scale up founders and entrepreneurs and to make it affordable for all.

 You can join our Facebook group here.

 Who are we?

 I’m Neil Lewis, the founder of Media Modo and I’m dedicated to helping founders achieve successful growth.
 This is my story:

 Our focus is Sustainable Growth which comes by creating something unique and exceptional, rather than seeking growth by competing to be bigger, faster or more furious.

 We are customer positive and funding agnostic, believing that great businesses attract good funding partners, weak businesses chase finance at the cost of delivering great customer experience.

 This is my experience: Ex Economist Group >> First Digital product in 1991 >> Successful startup / scaleup CEO >> Built 2 multi-million-pound businesses (with partners) one which went bust, 18 months after being offered a £12m sale >> Published Author (100 Rules for Entrepreneurs) >> Regular Public Speaker >> Ran first startup accelerator in Manchester in 2011 >> Developed early stage eTeamTool assessment model with Manchester Business School >> Built the Breakthrough Business Model Canvas >> Qualified John Maxwell Leadership Trainer >> Pre-Startup to Scale-up coach >> Lives in Valencia and works across Barcelona, London, Manchester and online.